Mary Sheffield advances in Detroit mayor’s race, opponent not yet decided

 Developers have built hundreds of affordable housing units in the city, and more than 25,000 vacant and derelict homes and buildings have been demolished.

-The next mayor, though, will be under pressure to maintain that progress and continuing to keep the city's growth — financially and in people — going.
+The next mayor will be under pressure to maintain that progress and continue to keep the city's financial and population growth going.
 In 2023, the census estimated that Detroit's population rose to 633,218 from 631,366 the previous year.
 It was the first time the city had shown population growth in decades.

 Detroit also is becoming a destination for visitors.
 The 2024 NFL draft held downtown set a record with more than 775,000 in attendance.